Chrissiez/students/_posts/2023-10-09-boolean-if_IPYNB_2_.md

     else:
         print("Incorrect, A Boolean expression produces a Boolean value (true or false) when evaluated.")

+    conditional_statment = input("What is the purpose of conditional statements? is it A, executing different statements based on the value of a Boolean expression.
+B, to ")
 else:
     print("Ok, Have a good day.")